tigera/docs/calico-enterprise/threat/suspicious-ips.mdx

 We will verify the policy from the test workload that we created earlier.

-1. Get a shell in the pod by executing
+1. Get a shell in the pod by executing the following command.

    ```bash
    kubectl exec -ti tf-ubuntu bash